App governance add-on to Microsoft Cloud App Security (in preview)

 Here's a summary of the integration.

-Additionally, app governance sends its alerts as signals to Microsoft Cloud App Security and Microsoft 365 Defender, and app governance receives alerts from Microsoft Cloud App Security, to enable more detailed analysis of app-based security incidents.
+App governance sends its alerts to Microsoft Cloud App Security and Microsoft 365 Defender, and receives alerts from Microsoft Cloud App Security, to enable more detailed analysis of app-based security incidents.